RupankarCh/my-notes/Containarization/Docker/readme.md

 Containerization using Docker offers significant advantages over traditional Virtual Machines (VMs) by being more **lightweight, faster, and efficient**.
 Unlike VMs that require a full guest operating system, **Docker containers share the host OS kernel**, allowing them to start in seconds and use far fewer system resources.
 This leads to higher density on a single machine and better performance.
 Docker also ensures consistency across development, testing, and production environments, making it ideal for CI/CD pipelines.
 Additionally, **containers are highly portable and easier to manage, enabling faster deployment and scaling of applications compared to VMs.**

 # Docker Definition:
-is an open-source platform that enables developers to **build, package, and run applications in containers**.
+is an open-source platform that enables developers to **build, package, and run applications in containers**.Docker provides the platform for building and running containers through three core components: the **Dockerfile (instructions), the Image (blueprint), and the Container (running instance).**

 ## Docker Workings
 With Docker we **containerize OS, External Dependency, Application Dependency , Code.** When Dockerfile(Instructions) are given to docker it builds upon the instructions and creates a Docker Image.Open source distributed object storage service e.g., Garage(Free), seaweedfs (Free)